 Portable devices that use sunlight to remove salts from seawater could provide affordable drinking water to people in remote or arid coastal areas.
 But solar-powered desalination technologies have suffered from low efficiencies.
-Researchers now report an ultraefficient, multistage desalination system that can produce 5.8 liters of fresh water per hour in full sun, almost three times the amount that similar devices made in the past have produced (Energy Environ.
+Researchers have designed an ultraefficient prototype that makes 72 mL of desalinated water in an afternoon and, in ideal lab conditions, makes almost three times as much as previous similar devices (Energy Environ.
 Sci.
 2020, DOI: 10.1039/C9EE04122B).

 Conventional desalination plants, which rely on membranes, are expensive or use a lot of energy.
 Solar thermal desalination is a less expensive option but is inefficient and requires immense parabolic mirrors to focus light on seawater to evaporate it.
 Neither technology is suited for remote or resource-poor areas.
 Portable solar-powered desalination devices address this problem.
 These typically use less expensive sunlight-absorbing materials that heat and evaporate seawater.
 The vapors are collected on a condenser, which gathers fresh water.
 The best systems can convert over 90% of the sun’s energy to generate water vapor.

-In the laboratory, the 10 cm × 10 cm device produced 5.8 L of water per hour.
+Using laboratory test results of the 10 cm × 10 cm device, the researchers calculated that a 1 m2 device would produce 5.8 L of water per hour.
 In less than ideal conditions, on an MIT rooftop in summer, the device’s performance was lower, about 50% because of occasional clouds and wind.
 On the roof, the device produced 72 mL of water in 4.5 hours.
 To meet the average daily water needs for an adult or a small family, you could create an array of the multistage devices, Zhang says.

 This a highly efficient and cost-effective approach for solar desalination, says Hadi Ghasemi, a mechanical engineer at the University of Houston.
 “This work brings the concept of solar heat localization a step closer to large scale implementation.”
 Using different wicking materials that have antifouling characteristics will help for long-term consistent performance of this device, he says.